microsoft/DeepSpeed/deepspeed/autotuning/README.md

 `-- stdout.log # stdout of running the experiment
 ```

-After the auotutning is done, a table of tuning experiments summary and autotuning duration would be printed to the terminal, for example:
+After the autotuning is done, a table of tuning experiments summary and autotuning duration would be printed to the terminal, for example:

 ```
 | tuning_space | num_exps | best_metric_val | best_exp_name   |